hayaalhawas/Swap_Gate/README.md

-# Quantum Code Challenge: Swapping Values of  N Qubits 👨🏻‍💻
+# Quantum Code Challenge: Swapping the Values of Qubits 👨🏻‍💻
 ---